Home » Appetizers » Jalapeno Popper Dip (Slow Cooker)

 You can also make the dip hotter by adding other diced peppers like green chiles or habanero.
 If you’re in a pinch and don’t have any fresh peppers handy, use cayenne pepper or tajin seasoning instead.

-Can I make it on the stovetop instead?
+Can I make it on the stovetop or in the oven instead?

 Game day is primarily about the game, right?
-But, let’s be honest, many of us are more excited about the delicious food than watching football — It’s all about the tasty spread of mouth-watering appetizers!
+But, let’s be honest, many of us are more excited about the delicious food than watching football!
+So if you’re hosting a game-day party and need a whole spread, pair it with sweet potato skins, Southern deviled eggs, or bacon wrapped shrimp!

 jalapeno popper cheese dip in a bowl garnished with bacon and green onions with a bowl of corn chips and a stack of snack plates in the background.